 Financial implications and other risks and opportunities due to climate change

 Climate change will impact on our business in a variety of ways and present both risks and opportunities.
-This is explained in more detail in the Sustainable Business section of our Annual Report on pages 62 to 83.
+This is explained in more detail in the ESG Strategy section of our Annual Report on page 54 onwards

-As of 2020, we have highlighted climate-related risk within our Principal risks and management controls section of the annual report.
-Please see page 84 of our Annual Report for more information.
+We have highlighted climate-related risk within our Principal risks and management controls section of the annual report.
+Please see page 76 of our Annual Report for more information.